 Section 5 - Expenses

 Part 3 - Reporting - Section 18 (1 May 2016)

-Section 18 - Agency is specified body for purposes of National Vetting Bureau (Children and Vulnerable persons) Act 2012
+Section 18 - The Child and Family Agency is a specified body for purposes of National Vetting Bureau (Children and Vulnerable persons) Acts 2012-2016.

 Section 20 - Children First Inter-Departmental Implementation Group